haaazelii/BENG183/Intro_to_HMMER.md

 **Input** `hmmscan` requires two inputs.

 1. Query: a file containing one or more **protein sequences**, typically in FASTA format.
 2. Target: a **Profile HMM Database** (e.g., Pfam).
-This database must be prepared using `hmmpress`, which compress and index your profile database for faster lookups.
+This database must be prepared using `hmmpress`, which compresses and indexes your profile database for faster lookups.

 **Process** `hmmscan` performs a "Sequence v.s.
 Profile" search.
 It operates by reading the query sequence and scanning it against the entire indexed profile database.
 It annotates the query sequence by identifying which known domains or families within the database are present in the query.